 Describe the schoolwide behavioral system in place that aids in minimizing distractions to keep students engaged during instructional time.
-This may include, but is not limited to, established protocols for disciplinary incidents, clear behavioral expectations, and training for school personnel to ensure the system is fairly and consistently enforced
+This may include, but is not limited to, established protocols for disciplinary incidents, clear behavioral expectations, and training for school personnel to ensure the system is fairly and consistently enforced adjustments as needed.
+School wide and expectations are clearly posted in classrooms throughout the school and reviewed frequently.

-Cooperative learning strategies are implemented throughout classrooms to insure student engagement in academic tasks.
+Cooperative learning strategies are implemented throughout classrooms to ensure all students are engaged in academic tasks.
 Schedules provide opportunities for uninterrupted instruction, with minimal interruptions from outside sources.
 PBS offers a structured protocol for addressing behavioral disruptions in the classrooms.
-A PBS team monitors disciplinary activity and makes adjustments as needed.
-School wide and expectations are clearly posted in classrooms throughout the school and reviewed frequently.
+The PBS team monitors disciplinary activity and makes